Cinnamon Basil Seed Highlights

 How Much Seed Do You Need For Your Tray?

-However, if you’re using a difference planting tray use the calculators in this post to figure out how many packets or grams of seeds you need.
+However, if you’re using a different planting tray, use the calculators in this post to figure out how many packets or grams of seeds you need.